STRATEGIC HUMAN RESOURCE MANAGEMENT - 2022/3

 - where appropriate and available, guest presentations by invited industry professionals

-- guided study - students will be provided through SurreyLearn with a series of activities including inter alia reading and discussion fora to extend their understanding
+- guided study - students will be provided through SurreyLearn with a series of activities including academic reading and discussion forum to extend their understanding of SHRM and the assessment.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.